-s3 Remand This guide provides an overview of the law on bail and remand for children in court, and examines the corresponding duties of the local s4 Further bail applications and appeals s5 Murder s6 Breach s7 Role of the local authority s8 Useful resources Appendices
+s9 Appendices This guide provides an overview of the law on bail and remand for children in court, and examines the corresponding duties of the local authority.

 The guide gives practical tips on what can be done by practitioners to prevent the preconviction detention of child clients.